Universal sublinear resistivity in vanadium kagome materials hosting charge density waves: Results and Discussion

+In this context, the main sources of charge carriers scattering are impurity and electron-electron scattering.
+Electron-electron scattering of fast Dirac electrons could happen either at other electrons from the Dirac cone (`intranode' processes) or at slow particles from the vicinity of VHS (`internode' processes).
+Simplest estimate for intranode scattering time $\tau_\mathrm{e-e}$ in systems with linear dispersion \cite{nonfermi1,nonfermi2} is $\tau_\mathrm{e-e}\sim\frac{\hbar}{(e^2/\hbar v_F)^2 k_BT}\sim 10^{-16}\, s$, much smaller than typical $\tau_\mathrm{imp}$.
+It is important to note that internode scattering processes should have an even higher relaxation rate due to the divergent density of states near VHS.
+Therefore, one could see that although electron-electron scattering is momentum conserving, it should give the leading $T$-dependent contribution to resistivity $\rho(T)$.
+The leading contribution to the electron-electron scattering rate is provided by the scattering of fast Dirac electrons at heavy VHS states.

-The dominant scattering mechanism in this context is the density interactions between Dirac electrons and heavy VHS states.
-Slow electrons near the high-order VHS can be viewed as a momentum reservoir that relaxes the momentum of fast electrons.
-Due to its approximate flatness, the size of the momentum reservoir depends on temperature as shown in Fig. \ref{DOS_VHS}~(b).
-And the transferred momentum is bounded by $q \lesssim\left(k_B T / A\right)^{1 / \alpha}$, with $k_B T$ as the energy range of thermally activated states and energy dispersion near VHS is approximately described as $Ak^{\alpha}$.
-This yields a momentum integral of $\frac{1}{\tau} \sim \left(\frac{k_B T}{A}\right)^{\frac{d-1}{\alpha}}$, which determines the temperature dependence of resistivity.
-The temperature exponent of resistivity, given by $\rho(T) \sim \frac{1}{e^2 D_d v_F^2 \tau} \sim \frac{1}{\tau} \sim \left(\frac{k_B T}{A}\right)^{\frac{d-1}{\alpha}}$, where $\frac{d-1}{\alpha} < 1$, is directly influenced by the high-order VHS~\cite{Hiroki2020}, assuming a constant density of fast Dirac electrons $D_d$.
-Experimentally, this picture is consistent with the temperature dependent electron mobility and almost constant electron density shown in Fig.~\ref{n_mu}.
+Since slow electrons from near the high-order VHS have low energies, they can be viewed as a momentum reservoir that relaxes the momentum (and not energy) of fast electrons.
+The energy dispersion of slow electrons is approximately described as $Ak^5$ near the $M$ momentum.
+Due to its approximate flatness, the size of the momentum reservoir depends on temperature as shown in Fig.~\ref{DOS_VHS}(b).
+Therefore, the transferred momentum is bounded by $q < q_T\equiv\left(k_B T / A\right)^{1/5}$, with $k_B T$ as the energy range of the thermally activated states.
+It could be shown from experimental results that the transferred momentum $q_T\sim 10^6\, \mathrm{cm}^{-1}$ is always smaller than the initial fast electron momentum $k\sim 10^7\, \mathrm{cm}^{-1}$.
+Thus, in this setting, fast electrons would be scattered at small angles $\theta\sim q/k\ll 1$, which yields the following estimate for momentum integral of $\frac{1}{\tau}$: